 experienced positive changes in their lives.

 We offer a team of registered and provisionally-registered psychologists, including practicum students with a master’s degree throughout the year.
-YWCA Edmonton is a recognized learning facility by various educational institutions and C.A.P (College of Alberta Psychologists).
+YWCA Edmonton Counselling Services is a recognized learning facility that offers training opportunities for students and volunteers completing their Masters degrees from accredited institutions.

 Your fee will depend on: